top of page

 HOW DO I PREPARE FOR THE ASSESSMENT SESSION?

 • Bring a water bottle, snacks, and lunch if testing is over the lunch period.
-There are also plenty of shops/cafes nearby if needed.
+There is a cafe/general store nearby if you need anything.

 • If you need reading glasses or hearing aids, please wear them.